-I am a Lead Data Architect at General Mills.
+I am a Lead Data Architect at General Mills and an AI educator.
 I have spent years making AI and data tools work inside a large, complex organization.
-What I learned there is simple: the tools are not the problem.
-People do not know which one to reach for.
-And they are not clear enough about what they are trying to build.
+What I learned is simple: the tools are not the problem.
+People do not know how to think about them.
+That is what I teach.

 AI feels like the internet did in the late nineties — a once-in-a-generation shift where most people are not sure where they fit in what is coming.
 Some think it will take everything.
 Others think it is overhyped.
 Most are somewhere in the middle: curious, a little overwhelmed, not sure how to start.
 I built my work for those people.